ibm-cloud-docs/iaas-vpn/available-vpn-endpoints.md

 # Available VPN endpoints
 {:#available-vpn-endpoints}

 The following domain names represent the regional entry points for SSL VPN connectivity.
 Some data centers provide a domain that returns all endpoints in the data center, and allows for dispersion of connections throughout.
-Use these domain names to configure VPN client software, or simply click on one to initiate a browser-assisted connection experience.
+Use these domain names to configure VPN client software, or simply click one to initiate a browser-assisted connection experience.
 {:shortdesc}

 ## North America